Mimi-ctrl/Cyber-Security-Base-Project-I/README.md

 By saving log data only to a local file.

-Remove the LOGGING definition from **settings.py**.
+Fix: Remove the LOGGING definition from **settings.py**.
 This will prevent log data from being saved only to a local file.

 #### 4. A03:2021-Injection

 https://owasp.org/Top10/A03_2021-Injection/

-description of flaw ...
+Raw SQL query was used without parameterization, which exposes to SQL injection.

-how to fix it...
+Fix: Use parameterized queries or Django ORM, which prevents SQL injection and improves code security.

 #### 5. A04:2021-Insecure Design